 During General Philip Henry Sheridan’s devastating “burning of the Valley” in 1864, this once pastoral abode was transitioned to a makeshift Civil War hospital.
 Because of its interior brick walls, it survived three attempts by Sheridan’s raiders to ignite the flame-retardant locust-wood foundation timbers, and the sturdy building served as a shelter to soldiers and burned-out neighbors alike.
 The nearby Lineweaver family farm folklore reveals that during the “hospital period,” soldiers would cross Possum Twist Hollow Creek, dividing the two properties, and steal Mrs. Lineweaver’s pies off her windowsill!
 John B. Wenger, who owned and occupied the house in 1864, is documented to have been a Union sympathizer and one who could be counted on to provide a hiding place from the Confederates in our war-torn valley.
 As one of the few large structures to survive the raid, the house was a natural refuge for the wounded and homeless.

 Though the surrounding property has now been reduced to eight acres and feels the pressure of the growing city of Harrisonburg, the original buildings stand as a tribute to the dedicated individualists whose construction has stood the test of time.
 A sturdy Shenandoah Valley bluestone foundation and crude, Flemish-bond brick style has served all its inhabitants well.
-Currently in use as a luxurious Harrisonburg, VA bed and breakfast and named for its location, By the Side of the Road still shelters all who come.
+Currently in use as a luxurious Harrisonburg, VA, lodging establishment and named for its location, By the Side of the Road still shelters all who come.
 Now, these guests relax in feather beds and over-sized spa tubs.
 By the Side of the Road Getaway Lodging is an enduring reminder of war and peace in Virginia’s historic and hospitable Shenandoah Valley.